 - 1. Roughton Property

 - 2. ca. 1950

 - 3. Single retail

 - 4. In 1964 the Kingdom Hall of Jehovah's Witness leased the space.
 In 1977 it was the Perry Art Gallery and provided art lessons.
 In 1999 Richard Roughton sold the property.
 Since then, there have been multiple owners.
 The upscale Main Street Bar has been operating in the space since 2021.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry.

 - 5. Significant alterations/non-contributing elements